Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ssh pi@pi
 ```
 • Then enter your password.
-• However, if you want to download your photos using an file-transfer application like FileZilla, you will need the IP address to connect.
+• However, if you want to download your photos using a file-transfer application like FileZilla, you will need the IP address to connect.

 ### Update Pi
 • After flashing, it is always recommended to update and upgrade the OS.